mahendra1044/employee-identity-portal/README.md

   - Switch auth mode: set useMockAuth=false → backend expects real SSO (placeholder), UI still posts to /auth/login
   - Credential source: set credentialSource=cyberArkCcp to fetch secrets from CCP (fallback to env if fails)
   - Card order: set `systemsOrder` as shown above to control dashboard tile order
-  - Session toggle: set `sessionCardsToggleEnabled` to true/false to enable/disable the master session toggle

 2) backend/config/roles.json
 - Define which roles can access own/all/search for each system.
 403 when denied.